mariovojnichajduk/SP-KP-Frontend/README.md

-# StudioPresent Frontend
+# StudioPresent Marketplace Frontend

 ## Description

-StudioPresent is a modern marketplace platform frontend built with React, TypeScript, and Vite.
+StudioPresent Marketplace is a modern marketplace platform frontend built with React, TypeScript, and Vite.
 The application provides a responsive user interface for browsing products, managing listings, user authentication, and seller-buyer communication.
 It features state management with Redux Toolkit, client-side routing with React Router, and real-time notifications.

 ## Technologies & Libraries